OriginalEXE/JSAF/README.md

 	JSAF.apply_filters( 'full_name', [ 'Ante' ] );
 	// returns "Ante is your name!"

-For actions, use `JSAF.remove_action` with the same markup
+For actions, use `JSAF.remove_action` with the same signature

 ## Can I use it in commercial purposes?
-JSAF is licensed under MIT licence, which basically means you can do anything with it (please don't remove the link to this github page from the js source).
+JSAF is licensed under MIT licence, which basically means you can do anything with it (I would appreciate it if you didn't remove the link to this github page from the js source).

-## To-Do
-Remove jQuery/Zepto dependency.